strategio-tech/fp-sim4-team-404/README.md

 4) Store an IAM user access key in GitHub Actions secrets named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 ```

+The workflow file must then be modified with the proper variables to function properly.
+For more information, view the [aws.yml](.github/workflows/aws.yml) file.

-Once this setup is complete and the workflow is activated, the following steps occur automatically:
+Once the workflow is activated, the following steps occur automatically:
 ```
 1) The workflow gains programmatic access to AWS services using AWS IAM credentials.
 2) The workflow builds a Docker image for the app, then pushes this image to a public repository on AWS Elastic Container Registry (ECR).